 However, I don’t recommend walking around Harlem or the Bronx at night but using a taxi instead.
-I am often asked about places that should not be visited, this can’t really be generalised.
-Although as a tourist, you shouldn’t necessarily visit the South Bronx, Mott Haven, Hunts Point or Fordham.
+I am often asked about places that should not be visited but this can’t really be generalised.
+Generally, as a tourist, you shouldn’t necessarily visit the South Bronx, Mott Haven, Hunts Point or Fordham.
 Brooklyn also has areas that are not quite as inviting, such as Brownsville.
-In some neighbourhoods, the circumstances may change depending on the block, so be vigilant.
+In some neighbourhoods, the location may change depending on the block, so be vigilant.

 Avoiding Fraud in New York

 - Unfortunately, pickpockets also operate in New York.
-Thieves quickly catch vulnerable people, especially in places where many people are.
+Thieves quickly catch vulnerable people, especially in busy places.
 Keep an eye out for your bags and valuables, especially in Times Square.
 Other popular places for light fingers are Grand Central Station and Port Authority.
-You should remain vigilant especially during the rush hour of the subway.
+You should remain vigilant, especially during rush hour in the subway.

-- Is something very cheap?
+- Is it something very cheap?
 It’s probably too good to be true!
-This is true for certain electronics stores in Times Square and around the Empire State Building, which also sell souvenirs.
+This is true for certain electronics stores in Times Square and around the Empire State Building selling souvenirs.
 Avoid these stores, it’ll save you a lot of trouble.